STEP 2 - Low Impact Material Choices

 Environmental Materials Specification

 As mentioned at the start of this Step, builders and designers are responsible for the specification of millions of dollars of product each year.
 If you are a builder or designer you sit in the middle of huge spiderweb of producers supplying product to the market.
 What you specify matters.
-What you specify send economic signals driving production.
+What you specify sends economic signals driving production.
 And you can have a huge impact on what we see in the future, through the decisions you make on every job.

 This section will give you background on what to look for, and help guide when balancing pros and cons - which all materials have.